jonasnick/jonasnick.github.com/source/_posts/2015-06-28-csgojackpots-weak-rng.markdown

 ---

 [CSGOJackpot](https://csgojackpot.com) is a gambling website where players bet and win Counter Strike Go 'skins' (weapon textures).
+Because these items can only be found by playing a lot of CSGo, they are quite rare and valuable,
-These seemingly worthless items are actually worth quite a lot and can be traded for example in Steam's own Marketplace.
+and can be exchanged for example in Steam's own Marketplace.
 What is fascinating about CSGOJackpot and initially captured my attention is the sheer amount of value that is gambled away.
 On average, more than 20,000$ are thrown into the pots per hour.

-**TL;DR**: CSGOJackpot is a nodejs app that uses *Math.random()* to determine the winning ticket.
+**TL;DR**: CSGOJackpot is a node.js app that uses *Math.random()* to determine the winning ticket.
 Of course, it's not cryptographically secure and trivial to predict the next number given two outputs of the random number generator.
 I did not try to profit from this vulnerability but for the lulz I set up a twitch stream and revealed the next winning percentage in exchange for a drawing of Gabe Newell.
 See the [submission gallery](https://github.com/jonasnick/jonasnick.github.com/blob/source/source/images/gaben/README.md) and a [recording of the stream](https://www.youtube.com/watch?v=DZrDQKbQ7r0).